Cross+Reference

 Note Notation with Links that update the Sync Verse.

-Another Web Notation displaying an image of a map.
+Another Web Notation displaying a Wikipedia page.

 Research Tools